microsoft/PartnerResources/_docs/Skilling/Business Central Academy/content/08 - d365sales demo.md

 ---
 layout: page
 title: HOW TO DEMO - Integrating D365 Sales and Business Central
+sorttitle: 2 HOW TO DEMO - Integrating D365 Sales and Business Central
 description: The video guides presales engineers on how to integrate Business Central with Dynamics 365 Sales.
 updated: 2022-09-05
 permalink: /skilling/business-central-academy/demo-d365sales